yuanjia01/yuanjia01.github.io/_drafts/2022-02-21-legendre-transform.md

 ## Visual examples and curves which get us in trouble

-Now let's have some fun: I've worked out the Legendre transform in some common cases to give you a sense of how it behaves.
+Let's have some fun: I've worked out the Legendre transform in some common cases to give you a sense of how it behaves.
 Taking a function and translating the curve upwards shifts the Legendre transform an equal amount downwards: